Culture, Media and Communication

 G.43 Millburn House

-Dr Joanne Garde-Hansen is Reader in Culture, Media and Communication, and directs the Centre for Cultural & Media Policy Studies and teaches on the MA Global Media and Communication.
+Joanne Garde-Hansen is Professor in Culture, Media and Communication at the Centre for Cultural and Media Policy Studies.
 Her research and teaching focus upon media, memory, archives and heritage.
 This is manifest in two strands of research.
 The first, relates to her collaboration with television researchers on television history, heritage and memory and the co-founding of the Centre for Television Histories.
 The second, is in her collaboration with geographers, water scientists and the Centre for Floods, Communities and Resilience on the relationship between culture and water, rivers, flooding and drought.
 She has published on media and memory, television, archives, and water memories and heritage.
 She is a Fellow of the HE Academy, was nominated for a National Teaching Fellowship in 2005, and has won awards for outstanding module design and public engagement.

 I currently lead the AHRC funded research network The Afterlives of Protest with partners at Kings, Loughborough and Sussex, and part of the international Transformative Memory research group.
 I have been the co-researcher on the AHRC funded research network Women, Ageing and Media (with UWE and UoG) and co-investigator on the ESRC funded Sustainable Flood Memories project (with UWE and CCRI) and the follow-up ESRC funded Knowledge Exchange project with the Environment Agency on Digital Stories of Flooding.
 I am currently working with colleagues in Sao Paulo, Brazil on the theory and practice of a social technology of media and memory.
 Recent books include Remembering British Television with Kristyn Gorton (BFI 2019); Social Memory Technology: Theory, Practice, Action (Routledge 2016) and Remembering Dennis Potter Through Fans, Extras and Archives with Hannah Grist (Palgrave Pivot 2014).